Best Fish Oil Supplement (2025): A Registered Dietitian’s Top Picks In A Sea Full Of Options

 Do cardiologists recommend fish oil?

-Board-certified cardiologist Dr. Todd Hurst tells WebMD whether or not you should take fish oil depends on who you ask.
+Board-certified cardiologist Dr. Todd Hurst tells WebMD that whether or not you should take fish oil depends on who you ask.
 However, he advises his patients a high dose of omega-3 can be effective in lowering high triglycerides while the benefits of a lower dose are likely small.
 Like our testers at GGR, he also encourages finding a high-quality supplement manufactured by a reputable company.

-Like most nutrition experts, Dr. Hurst encourages a food-first approach to not only obtain omega-3 fatty acids, but protein, vitamin D, and other nutrients sourced from fish that fish oil lacks.
+Like most nutrition experts, Dr. Hurst encourages a food-first approach to not only obtain omega-3 fatty acids, but also protein, vitamin D, and other nutrients sourced from fish that fish oil lacks.
 According to the AHA, we should be aiming for two servings of fatty fish per week.

 Even despite the general tug of war regarding the risks and benefits of fish and fish oil—such as fish offering protein and other trace minerals while fish oil being more convenient to consume without great mercury risk—we always fall back on “supplements are meant to supplement a balanced diet and not replace it.”